mfrachet/acodingdance/blog/a-note-on-composing-components-with-react.md

 ## The smell I rely on

-So this is a way to leverage composability to avoid complicated and unmaintainable components in React.
+This is a way to leverage composability to avoid complex and unmaintainable components in React.

 In the future, if you have some components that start to grow, here are my "tricks" or at least the code smells (it's opinionated and depends on the use-cases) that indicates I have to split my component on something a bit more composable: